-- f.
-Nature, Level, and Purpose of Contacts: The incumbent must communicate well verbally and in writing with all U.S. Government agency employees, GOJ representatives, USAID/Jamaica personnel, staff on short-term Temporary Duty (TDY), VIP visitors, and counterpart personnel at all levels (including development partners, implementing partners, and the private sector).
-Many contacts with GOJ officials, other U.S. Embassy personnel and/or implementing partners are substantive in nature, therefore, the incumbent must be sensitive to the necessity for discretion and confidentiality and to not commit the USG to a particular course of action. - g.
-Time Expected to Reach Full Performance Level: One (1) year.
+Nature, Level and Purpose of Contacts: The incumbent must communicate well verbally and in writing with all U.S. Government agency employees, GOJ representatives, USAID/Jamaica personnel, staff on short-term Temporary Duty (TDY), VIP visitors, and counterpart personnel at all levels (including development partners, implementing partners, and the private sector).
+Many contacts with GOJ officials, other U.S. Embassy personnel and/or implementing partners are substantive in nature, therefore, the incumbent must be sensitive to the necessity for discretion and confidentiality and to not commit the USG to a particular course of action.